evvvvil/urptransitionshaders-docs/README.md

 ## What does it do?

 Users can transition, reveal and fade meshes along an axis.
-Extends all major URP shaders, such as "Lit", while maintaining key shader features: lighting, surface inputs, etc. Works with shadows!<br>
+Extends all major URP shaders, such as `Lit`, while maintaining key shader features: lighting, surface inputs, etc. Works with shadows!<br>
-Surgically adds the transition feature into URP shaders without disturbing "that tasty URP sauce".
+TL;DR: Surgically adds wicked transitions into URP shaders without disturbing "that tasty URP sauce".

 Please CTRL / CMD click to [see demo video in a new tab](https://www.youtube.com/watch?v=O7nvYtbpcAo).